Supernumerary in the South Pacific – Fiji

 The following from Geoffrey Walker who served his apprenticeship with Bank Line (1961-1964 ).

 Introducing a new book:-

 A nostalgic chronicle of ships and the sea told by the Author from his experiences sailing around Asia and Oceania during the golden years of shipping throughout the 1960s and 1970s.
 The narrative encapsulates this fascinating bygone period of charm, mystery, and wonder.
 From many decades based in Asia, the Author tells his sailors anecdotes of the adventurous years he spent tramping the sea routes of Africa, India, the Far East, and Oceania, under the Red Duster, from Apprentice to Captain.
 Calling at large and small Ports alike, some little more than clearings in the jungle, up barely navigable rivers or not even marked on an Admiralty Chart.

-The book captivates the last of an era when ships all possessed their own “heart and character, when crewed by what may be described as “different breed” of seafarer, and which now only lives on in maritime nostalgia.
+The book captivates the last of an era when ships all possessed their own “heart and character, when crewed by what may be described as a“different breed” of seafarer, and now only lives on in maritime nostalgia.

 Available from www.united-pc-publishing.com or Amazon Books

 The book is not intended to be a technical narrative in any way whatsoever, but rather, it is written in a very personalized way to appeal to a wider readership and those who may have a nautical interest, whilst not necessarily having a maritime background.